 - a) A one-page abstract (on a page by itself).
-The abstract should include: name of the laboratory; name of the principal investigator and the principal investigator's email address and phone number; name of the co-principal investigator(s) (if any) and their email address(es) and phone number(s); a summary of the project narrative. - b) Project Narrative: (limit 20 pages) A detailed description of the proposed project (research plan), including the justification and objectives of the project, its relationship to the Office of Science program and the researcher's plan for carrying it out.
-The narrative should be limited to 20 pages maximum (8.5x11-inch pages of single-spaced, standard 11-point type with 1-inch margins), exclusive of attachments such as figures or references. - i) Introduction Should contain enough background material, including review of the relevant literature, to demonstrate sufficient knowledge of the state of the science. - ii) Research Plan The major part of the narrative should be devoted to a description and justification of the proposed project, including details of the method to be used.
-It should also include a timeline for the major activities of the proposed project, and should indicate which project personnel will be responsible for which activities.
-Include a plan that describes how the project results or resources will be disseminated in a timely manner and in an accessible and usable form to the broader scientific community. - iii) Management Plan for multi-lab proposals Should outline how the work will be coordinated among the participating institutions, the overall chain of command, the communication plan, the leads for each area, the overall allocation of resources among the various partners, etc.
+The abstract should include: name of the laboratory; name of the principal investigator and the principal investigator's email address and phone number; name of the co-principal investigator(s) (if any) and their email address(es) and phone number(s); a summary of the project narrative. - b) Project Narrative: (limit 25 pages) A detailed description of the proposed project (research plan), including the justification and objectives of the project, its relationship to the Office of Science program and the researcher's plan for carrying it out.
+The narrative should be limited to 25 pages maximum (8.5x11-inch pages of single-spaced, standard 11-point type with 1-inch margins), exclusive of attachments such as figures or references.

-- c) Curriculum Vitae: Detailed information about the background and experience of the principal investigator and co-principal investigator (if any).
-Biographical sketches are limited to two pages for the principal investigator, and two pages for the co-principal investigator (if any). - d) Long Term Measure: The proposal must explain how the proposed research will advance the goals of the program and the ASCR mission, as well as its overall impact on applications of interest to the Office of Science. - e) Facilities and Resources: Include information on the experience of the proposer's organization, its facilities, and resources that would be relevant to successful operation of the project. - f) Statement of all current and pending support for the principal investigator and co-principal investigator (if any), including the time devoted to each project by the principal investigator and co-principal investigator (if any).
+- i) Introduction Should contain enough background material, including review of the relevant literature, to demonstrate sufficient knowledge of the state of the science. - ii) Research Plan The major part of the narrative should be devoted to a description and justification of the proposed project, including details of the method to be used.
+It should also include a timeline for the major activities of the proposed project, should indicate which project personnel will be responsible for which activities and how this expertise maps on to the components for co-design.
+Include a plan that describes how the project results or resources will be disseminated in a timely manner and in an accessible and usable form to the broader scientific community. - iii) Management Plan for multi-lab proposals Should outline how the work will be coordinated among the participating institutions, the overall chain of command, the communication plan, the leads for each area, the overall allocation of resources among the various partners, etc. The lead PI must include a budget summery of all participants, in a table format. - c) Curriculum Vitae: Detailed information about the background and experience of the principal investigator and co-principal investigator (if any).
+Biographical sketches are limited to two pages for the principal investigator, and two pages for the co-principal investigator (if any). - d) Long Term Measure: The proposal must explain how the proposed research will advance the goals of the program and the ASCR mission, as well as its overall impact on applications of interest to the Office of Science. - e) Facilities and Resources: Include information on the experience of the proposer's organization, its facilities, and resources that would be relevant to successful operation of the project. - f) Statement of all current and pending support for the principal investigator and coprincipal investigator (if any), including the time devoted to each project by the principal investigator and co-principal investigator (if any).

 The instructions and format described should be followed.
-You must reference Program Announcement LAB 10-255 on all submissions and inquiries about this program.
+You must reference Program Announcement LAB 10-07 on all submissions and inquiries about this program.